PraxisJS

 Async Data

-@Resource is PraxisJS's decorator for binding async data to a component field — it tracks loading, error, and data state reactively, with automatic refetch, cancel, and mutate.
+@Resource is PraxisJS's decorator for binding async data to a component field — it tracks loading, error, and data state reactively, with automatic refetch, cancel, mutate, shared cache, and stale-while-revalidate.

 Async Data